Poppler (software)

-Poppler is a free software utility library for rendering Portable Document Format (PDF) documents.
+Poppler is a free and open-source software library for rendering Portable Document Format (PDF) documents.
 Its development is supported by freedesktop.org.
-It is commonly used on Linux systems, and is used by the PDF viewers of the open source GNOME and KDE desktop environments.
+Commonly used on Linux systems, it powers the PDF viewers of the GNOME and KDE desktop environments.

+History

 The project was started by Kristian Høgsberg with two goals: to provide PDF rendering functionality as a shared library, to centralize maintenance effort and to go beyond the goals of Xpdf, and to integrate with functionality provided by modern operating systems.

-As of the version 0.18 release in 2011, the poppler library represents a complete implementation of ISO 32000-1, the PDF format standard, and is the first major free PDF library to support its forms (only Acroforms but not full XFA forms) and annotations features.
+By the version 0.18 release in 2011, the poppler library represented a complete implementation of ISO 32000-1, the PDF format standard, and was the first major free PDF library to support its forms (only Acroforms but not full XFA forms) and annotations features.

 Poppler is a fork of Xpdf-3.0, a PDF file viewer developed by Derek Noonburg of Glyph and Cog, LLC.

-The name Poppler comes from the animated series Futurama episode "The Problem with Popplers."
+The name Poppler comes from "The Problem with Popplers," an episode of the animated series Futurama.